GitHub Actions

 Was this helpful?

-In the Multitudes app, go to Settings > Integrations and click on the Connect button in the Github and Github Actions card
+In the Multitudes app, go to and click on the Connect button in the Github and Github Actions card

 On the resulting modal, click to configure Github Actions data